ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ## Specifying Transport Properties {#connection-props}

 A Preconnection Object holds parameters reflecting the application's requirements and preferences for the transport.
-These include protocol and path selection parameters, as well as Generic and Specific Protocol Properties for configuration of the detailed operation of the selected Protocol Stacks.
+These include Protocol and Path Selection Properties, as well as Generic and Specific Protocol Properties for configuration of the detailed operation of the selected Protocol Stacks.

 The protocol(s) and path(s) selected as candidates during Connection